domdorn/cities_skylines_2_mac_apple_silicon/README.md

 # Cities: Skylines 2 on Mac / Apple Silicon

+<h1>PROJECT DEAD - DONT USE ANYMORE!</h1>
+Sadly, after newer patches (the first one after they introduced mods), I wasn't able anymore to get the game working.. sometimes at least the paradox boot logo came, sometimes not even that.
+Long story short: Its not working anymore.

+## Old content:

 <strong>This repository is the approach to simplify getting *Cities Skylines 2* running on MacOS / Apple Silicon.</strong>

 This repository should simplify the process and make it easier for others to get the game running on their Macs without many manual steps.